CodeDead/AniView/README.md

 # About
 Aniview was created by DeadLine.
 This application is designed to view GIF images on a Windows system.
 It has and always will be free of charge.

-You can find our company on the web here: http://codedead.com/
+You can find our company on the web here:<br />
+http://codedead.com/

 # Requirements